-This is especially true when numbers are involved.
+especially when numbers are involved.
 As soon as a numerical construction yields an arresting result, suspicion naturally follows.
 Was the result genuinely built into the structure, or did it appear only because enough possibilities were available for something interesting to happen somewhere?
 Was the path to it genuinely principled, or was the method more selective than it first appeared?
-These are not cynical questions.
-They are the questions that separate admiration from evidence.

-The inquiry must therefore become harder on itself.
+The inquiry must therefore become stricter.